-The first (and most obvious) sign that the battery is dying, is that it runs out of power at faster rate.
+The first (and most obvious) sign that the battery is dying, is that it runs out of power at a faster rate.
 Batteries have a certain amount of times they can be charged and discharged, this is called a charging cycle.
 Once the battery hits a certain number of these cycles (400 is the average), the performance quality drops and it fails to hold its charge.
-If you regularly use your laptop plugged in, your battery may be past it's use by date.
+If you regularly use your laptop plugged in, your battery may be past its use-by date.

 Random shutdowns are also a key sign that there is something wrong with the battery.
 This can also be a sign that the hard drive is beginning to fail as well.